Capital Country

-Capital Country was the name of one of the sixteen tourism regions of New South Wales, Australia.
-This geographical division is made for improving commerce, specifically tourism, in the state.
+Capital Country is one of the sixteen tourism regions of New South Wales, Australia.
+It encompasses the Southern Highlands and the Southern Tablelands, including the Canberra District wine region, and borders the Monaro which surrounds the southern half of Canberra.
+It also sits roughly on the traditional lands of the Ngunnawal and Gandangara Peoples.

-The Capital area is one of the oldest settled areas of NSW and is touted for its convenience; it is the area enveloping Canberra, the nation's capital, and is close to Sydney.
-It encompasses the Southern Highlands and the Southern Tablelands.
+The Capital area is one of the oldest agrarian areas of NSW and is a commuter region of Canberra, the nation's capital, and is to the southwest of Sydney via the Main Southern railway line and Bombala railway line.

 The towns and villages in Capital Country range from sophisticated to quaint; their surrounding areas are mostly rural.
-Capital country is known for historical venues, antiques and established open gardens, and the landmarks of Canberra.

-The major cities and towns are:
+Capital Country is known for historical venues, antiques stores, and established open gardens.
+The major cities include Canberra, Queanbeyan, and Goulburn.
+Towns include: